-Given two points x, y in $\Omega$ , we say that $x \prec y$ (x dominates y) when $F(x) \prec_F F(y)$ .
-We will also say that a set of points in $\Omega$ is nondominated (or indifferent) when no point in the set is dominated by another one in the set.
+Given two points x, y in Ω , we say that $x \prec y$ (x dominates y) when $F(x) \prec_F F(y)$.
+We will also say that a set of points in Ω is nondominated (or indifferent) when no point in the set is dominated by another one in the set.
+The Pareto front or frontier is the set of points in Ω nondominated by any other one in Ω (see below).

-As it is well known, the concept of minimization in single objective optimization does not apply to MOO.
+The concept of minimization in single optimization needs to be adapted to MOO.
 In MOO problems it is common to have several conflicting objective functions.
 Finding a point which corresponds to a minima for all the objectives considered, meaning an ideal point, may be an unrealistic task.
-The concept of Pareto dominance is used to characterize global and local optimality, by defining a Pareto front or frontier as the set of points in $\Omega$ nondominated by any other one in $\Omega$ .
+Once again, the concept of Pareto dominance is used to characterize global and local optimality.

-DEFINITION 1.1.
-A point $x \in \Omega$ is said to be a global Pareto minimizer of F in $\Omega$ if $\nexists y \in \Omega$ such that $y \prec x$ .
-If there exists a neighborhood $\mathcal{N}(x)$ of $x$ such that the previous property holds in $\Omega \cap \mathcal{N}(x)$ , then $x$ is called a local Pareto minimizer of F.
+Definition 2.1.
+A point $x \in \Omega$ is said to be a global Pareto minimizer of F in Ω if $\nexists y \in \Omega$ such that $y \prec x$.
+If there exists a neighborhood $\mathcal{N}(x)$ of x such that the previous property holds in $\Omega \cap \mathcal{N}(x)$, then x is called a local Pareto minimizer of F.

 Rigorously speaking, the Pareto front is the set of global Pareto minimizers.
-However, the convergence results established for DMS are derived in terms of necessary conditions for local Pareto minimization.
+However, our convergence results have a local nature in the sense that deal with necessary conditions for local Pareto minimization.